unitaryfoundation/qlass/docs/installation.rst

 This will install ``qlass`` and all its dependencies necessary for development and testing.

-If you don't have `uv` installed, you can checkout the installation instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+If you don't have `uv` installed, you can checkout the installation instructions at https://docs.astral.sh/uv/getting-started/installation/.
 Or, you can install it via pip:

 .. code-block:: bash